 Good morning, all!

-Let’s all live satisfied with God, In Him Phil
+Let’s all be small today, In Him Phil

 Faith – Family – Friends